18 month waiting lists reduced to 12 weeks with QbTest

 • Ann Cox, nurse consultant, clinical academic, MPFT

-The challenge at North Staffordshire CAHMS
+The challenge at North Staffordshire CAMHS

 Ann Cox Previously, there was little capacity in any of the nurse or medic teams – we were struggling to get patients through the various care pathways.
-What we found was that children with ADHD were the biggest weight on our caseload because there was no formalised pathway.
+What we found was that children with ADHD were the biggest weight on our caseload because there was no formalized pathway.

 At the time, the whole process was medic-led which meant we were reliant on a consultant psychiatrist at the end to make a diagnostic decision.
 Patients were waiting approximately 18 months and sometimes longer to reach a diagnostic decision which created a bottleneck.
 We wanted to release some of that medic time by restructuring the ADHD care pathway.